-Hi there!
-My name is Xing (pronunciation; similar to “H’sing”).
-I am a PhD student in Statistics at Imperial College London.
-I joined the EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford in 2020, where I have been advised by Professor Axel Gandy and Dr Andrew Duncan.
+Previously, I finished my PhD in Statistics at Imperial College London.
+I was in the EPSRC CDT in Modern Statistics and Statistical Machine Learning at Imperial and Oxford from 2020 to 2024, and I was advised by Professor Axel Gandy and Dr Andrew Duncan.
+I was also a visiting student to the Fundamentals of Statistical Machine Learning research group at UCL from autumn 2023 to summer 2024.

 Education